EriksenJ/ra_guide/README.md

     - If you ask about clarifications or questions related to a task in person, add a note about the questions and answers to the GitHub issue so we can track the progress.
 - A task is closed by the task supervisor when
 	- The relevant outcomes have been created/reached.
-	- The task assignee has written a reply to the GitHub issue on how they completed the task and where relevant outcome files are located (e.g., the code file cleaning a relevant bit of data or the note summarizing results).
+	- The task assignee has written a reply to the GitHub issue on how they completed the task and where relevant outcome files are located (e.g., the code file cleaning a bit of data or the note summarizing results).
-	- The task supervisor agrees that the task has been completed.
+	- The task supervisor agrees that the task is completed.

 ## Reporting and notes